AFM Safecoat Interior ZVOC Paint

 2 coats is usually sufficient for most jobs, but darker colors or substrate may require a 3rd coat.

-Under normal-ideal conditions, Safecoat Zero VOC paints can be recoated after 4 hours.
+Under normal-ideal conditions, AFM Safecoat Interior ZVOC paint can be recoated after 4 hours.

 For best results, wait at least 8 hours before recoating.
 Normal conditions include: a dry surface, access to fresh air flow, moderate humidity, and temperatures above 55°F. Thick application, high humidity, or conditions other than normal will cause paint to dry and cure more slowly.
 Drying and curing time can be accelerated by moving fresh air over the painted surface, but recoating before the time period noted above is not recommended.